-Similar to other advanced families of planthoppers, Tropiduchidae have the teeth on the second tarsomere of the hind leg reduced to a lateral pair.
+Similar to other advanced families of planthoppers, Tropiduchidae has the teeth on the second tarsomere of the hind leg reduced to a lateral pair.
 Tangiini and Remosini tend to be flattened with a distinct nodal line on the wing, with the venation reticulate distad of the nodal line.
 Some Tropiduchidae superficially resemble dictyopharinae dictyopharids, but are readily separated by the distinct nodal line and the lack of intermediate carinae on the frons.
 The Elicinae, which in the US consist of issid-like taxa formerly in the Gaetuliini (of Nogodinidae, now a synonym of Elicini), are similar to Issidae, and both have 1-4 lateral spines (usually 2-3, but 1 in Osbornia cornuta and some Dictyssa, and 4 in Danepteryx and Misodema) on the hind tibiae and wings (usually) covering the abdomen.
 They can be separated by having reticulate venation (shared with the issids Paralixes and Traxus) with some cells membranous.

 North American Tropiduchidae as traditionally defined (i.e., Tangiini and Remosini among U.S. taxa) were reviewed by O’Brien (1992) and are represented in the United States by 2 species in 2 genera (Pelitropis rotulata and Tangia breviceps) from the southeast, with two other species (Monopsis tabida and Neurotmeta sponsa) reported but unverified by specimens (O’Brien 1992).
 Spinola (1839: 302-304) described Monopsis tabida from “Des États-Unis de l’Am.-Sept.”, subsequently (Uhler 1884, Swezey 1904, Van Duzee 1908) annotated as Florida, but this species was not confirmed from the United States (O’Brien 1992).
 Neurotmeta sponsa was reported from southern Florida by Uhler (1884) (described from Cuba) but also was not confirmed from the U.S. (O’Brien 1992).
 All 4 of these genera have additional species in the Neotropics.

-The Elicinae (Elicini; sensu Gnezdilov 2007, 2013) (formerly Gaetuliini) include 10 genera and 62 species north of Mexico, all of which are southwestern, with 8 genera and 55 species from California.
+The Elicinae (Elicini; sensu Gnezdilov 2007, 2013) (formerly Gaetuliini) includes 10 genera and 62 species north of Mexico, all of which are southwestern, with 8 genera and 55 species from California.
 Only 1 species in this tribe, Misodema dubia Caldwell, 1945, has not been reported north of Mexico.
-Gaetuliini were moved from Issidae to Nogodinidae by Fennah (1984, as a subtribe of Bladinini), following his review of nogodinid higher classification (Fennah 1978).
+Gaetuliini was moved from Issidae to Nogodinidae by Fennah (1984, as a subtribe of Bladinini), following his review of nogodinid higher classification (Fennah 1978).
 Emeljanov (1999) agreed with Fennah’s (1984) placement of the tribe; however, Gaetuliini did not group with Nogodinidae in the molecular phylogeny of Urban and Cryan (2007).
-Subsequently Gaetuliini were transferred to Tropiduchidae by Gnezdilov (2007), then subsumed under the Elicini (Gnezdilov (2013).
+Subsequently, Gaetuliini were transferred to Tropiduchidae by Gnezdilov (2007), then subsumed under the Elicini (Gnezdilov (2013).
 Dictyssonia beameri was not treated by Fennah (1954), but appears to be closely allied with Gaetuliini, and is treated as such here.
-Therefore, as currently defined, Tropiduchidae north of Mexico consist of 12 genera and 64 species.
+Therefore, as currently defined, Tropiduchidae north of Mexico consists of 12 genera and 64 species.

 Gaetuliini was included within Doering’s revision of Issidae (Doering 1936, 1938, 1940, and 1941), which should be consulted for the identification of these species.
 O’Brien (1988) presented an updated version of Doering’s (1938) key that includes Gaetuliini, Issidae, Caliscelidae, and Euthiscia (now Philatis; Acanaloniidae).